 - A new vacuum bag;

 - A burnt-out light bulb;

 - A malfunctioning lock;

 - A wobbly kitchen table;

+- A wobbly chair

-- · A clogged toilet;
+- A clogged toilet;

-- · Problems with your appliances.
+- Problems with your appliances.

-Be sure to be very explicit in explaining the deficiency.
+Be sure to be very explicit in explaining your maintenance request

-Maintenance Emergencies

-In the event of a maintenance

-emergency, e.g. flood, lock failure,

-etc., do not use the online system.

-Instead, you should notify either

-the Graduate House Office, or the

-Residence Advisor on-call at

-416-800-6068.
+Maintenance Emergencies In the event of a maintenance emergency, e.g. flood, lock failure, etc., do not use the online system.
+Instead, you should notify either the Graduate House Office, or the Residence Advisor on-call at 416-800-6068 and proceed to submit a maintenance request on the StarRez portal.

-COMPOSTING, RECYCLING, & GARBAGE
+COMPOSTING, Recycling, & Garbage